 Bruguier’s homestead, the first occupied by a European-American on the Big Sioux, became the meeting place for a community of Yankton Dakota, French-Canadians, and those of mixed race.
 According to an early resident of Sioux City, the Yankton continued to camp at Bruguier’s homestead until the mid-1850s, when U.S. military operations and European-American racial hostility forced them to abandon the place.

 While French-Canadians established homesteads on the eastern shore of the Big Sioux near its mouth, another group of European-Americans established a settlement on the tableland between the mouth of Willow Creek and the mouth of the Floyd River.
 This bottom, like the Big Sioux bottom, had also been a long-established Yankton temporary village site.
 The Yankton had preferred the location because it possessed timber along Willow Creek (later Perry Creek), fresh water from Willow Creek, and a steep bank line fronting the Missouri that protected the bottom from all but the highest of floods.
 In addition, the site contained a horse pasture enclosed by grass-covered hills on three sides, which made it difficult for thieves to approach a herd undetected.
-And the imposing bluffs that fronted the river to the west and southeast offered the Yankton a distant view of the lands on the other side of the Missouri, which belonged to their enemies – the Omaha.
+Plus, the imposing bluffs that fronted the river to the west and southeast offered the Yankton a distant view of the lands on the other side of the Missouri, which belonged to their enemies – the Omaha.
 By the end of 1855, this bottom had several crude settler cabins atop it.
-At the close of 1856, the settlement, named Sioux City, had 400 residents and an operating sawmill.
+And at the close of 1856, the settlement, named Sioux City, had 400 residents and an operating sawmill.

 Sioux City immediately became the primary jumping-off point for those settling the lower Big Sioux Valley.
 Immigrants traveled up the Missouri by steamboat, disembarked at the town’s waterfront, and then trekked overland to their claim along the river.

 But just as settlement appeared to take off, it came to an abrupt end.
-In March 1857, a group of Dakota Indians under the leadership of Inkpaduta killed up to 40 European-Americans in what settlers called the Spirit Lake Massacre.
+In March 1857, a group of Dakota Indians under the leadership of Inkpaduta killed up to forty European-Americans in what settlers called the Spirit Lake Massacre.
 The next year, a band of Dakota torched the tiny settlement of Medary along the middle Big Sioux.
 Fearing further Indian attacks, new settlers stayed away from the Big Sioux Valley, while those who had recently arrived in the valley retreated to the relative safety of Sioux City.
 Not until 1859 did settlers return to the Big Sioux Valley, but their numbers remained low.
 That year, a group of Sioux City men established the first tiny settlement in what is now Sioux County, Iowa.

 In the 1860s, two events brought settlement of the Big Sioux Valley to a complete standstill.
-The outbreak of the Civil War in April 1861 slowed the overall movement of agricultural settlers to the western frontier.
-And then the Dakota Uprising of 1862 cleared the Big Sioux Valley of the handful of settlers who had arrived during the preceding three years.
+The outbreak of the Civil War in April 1861 slowed the overall movement of agricultural settlers to the western frontier; and then the Dakota Uprising of 1862 cleared the Big Sioux Valley of the handful of settlers who had arrived during the preceding three years.

 From the late 1850s to 1867, European-American settlers avoided the Big Sioux Valley for fear of the Dakota.
 Ironically, the Dakota avoided the valley as well.
 They did not want to come into contact with heavily-armed, vengeful European-American militias or U.S. Army units, both of which often killed Indians indiscriminately.